fleschutz/my-backups/README.md

 Data Backups & Recovery - Version 1.0
 =====================================

-This repository contains instructions and scripts for a professional and comfortable local backup of your data.
+This repository contains instructions, scripts, and documents for a professional and comfortable local backup of your data.

 🔧 Planning & Preparation
 --------------------------